Improvising a life in music aimed at growing the art, the artists, and the audiences

 Pianist/composer/arranger/educator/conductor Philip Orr is all about music.
 Guided by a precocious ear through the broad musical tastes in his household during the 1950s–60s, Orr was already an adept whistler and boy soprano at 7 when he began studies in piano, oboe, and theory at the Neighborhood Music School in New Haven.
 From junior high through high school he sequentially taught himself bassoon, recorders, saxophones, and double bass.
 In this same period, he studied formally with Dick Fortino (cornet & trumpet) and John Mehegan (jazz piano & theory); led his own rehearsal big-band; performed in college and community theater pits; and contributed charts, piano, and brass work to the University of Bridgeport Jazz Ensemble under Neil Slater.

-Post-high school, Orr toured as keyboardist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
+Orr then toured as keyboardist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
 A year of composition study at Manhattan School of Music (Giampaolo Bracali) and jazz gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis, and other NYC-area players filled in around tours.

 In 1978 Orr began turning his attention to music in churches, serving as music director and resident composer for churches in Connecticut and New York, while maintaining a freelance career as keyboardist, brass player, and arranger/copyist.